Secondary school admissions

 South Gloucestershire Council provide impartial advice, support and information about choosing a secondary school.
 Remember there is no substitute for visiting any school that you are considering.
 We suggest that you visit potential schools before making your preferences as there are many things to consider such as travel arrangements.

 You can find your nearest secondary school on our schools directory.
 Please note, the distance shown is only intended as a guide and the actual distance used to process your application is measured in a direct line between the address point of the child’s home and a central point within the main school buildings using the Local Authority’s computerised mapping system.

-Applications received after the closing date of 31 October will be dealt with as late applications and will be considered after the 1 March 2021.
-This means that you will are less likely to receive an offer at one of your preferred schools.
+Applications received after the closing date of 31 October 2022 will be dealt with as late applications and will be considered after the 1 March 2023.
+This means that you are less likely to receive an offer at one of your preferred schools.